 Let’s be real: even the most well-maintained air conditioner is going to break down eventually.
-When this happens, it raises a huge question in the minds of the homeowner: repair the unit, or go all-out and have it replaced?
+When this happens, it raises a huge question: repair the unit, or go all-out and have it replaced?

-Here are a few notes to consider when deciding on repairing or replacing your AC:
+Here are a few notes to consider when deciding on repairing or replacing your summer air conditioning solution:

 - Cost.
 Most experts say that a good rule of thumb to follow is whether the total estimated bill of a repair will cost over half of what a new unit would.
 If you’re paying that much money, you’re probably better off just investing in a new machine.

 - Reliability.
 A good air conditioning unit will do its job without causing you headache after headache.
 If you find that you cannot rely on the machine to keep your home cool, then chances are it should be replaced as soon as possible.